Majr98/pelletmon/README.md

 ## SOFTWARE
-- Hardcoded CAN support.
+- <s>Hardcoded CAN support.</s> (now using VideNet, which is universal)
 - <s>Sometimes at boot sends "zero" values to MQTT.</s>
-- No support for fuel level sensor.
+- No support for fuel level sensor. (it was previously planned, but VideNet gives info about fuel usage)

 # PICS
 ![Board design top](renders/PelletMon.jpg "Board design top")